Honey bee life cycle: Honey bee colony life

 Unlike a bumble bee colony or a paper wasp colony, the life of a honey bee colony is perennial.
 The three types of honey bees in a hive are: queens (egg-producers), workers (non-reproducing females), and drones (males whose main duty is to find and mate with a queen).
-Unlike the worker bees the drones do not sting.
+Unlike the worker bees, drones do not sting.
 Honey bee larvae hatch from eggs in three to four days.
-They are then fed by worker bees and develop through several stages in the cells.
+They are then fed by worker bees and develop through several stages in hexagonal cells made of beeswax.
 Cells are capped by worker bees when the larva pupates.
 Queens and drones are larger than workers, so require larger cells to develop.
 A colony may typically consist of tens of thousands of individuals.

 While some colonies live in hives provided by humans, so-called "wild" colonies (although all honey bees remain wild, even when cultivated and managed by humans) typically prefer a nest site that is clean, dry, protected from the weather, about 20 L in volume with a 4–6 cm2 entrance about 3 m above the ground, and preferably facing south or south-east (in the Northern Hemisphere) or north or north-east (in the Southern Hemisphere).